VBGI/df/readme.rst

 ---------------------

 Initially, source data was represented as an array, consisting of mixed type variables, quantitative and qualitative ones, that describe the morphological featrues of six `Df`-species and environmental conditions of its collecting places.
-The array's shape was 589x47 (totally, 589 items were used in the analysis below).
+The array's shape was 590x46 (totally, 589 items were used in the analysis below).
-The number of columns, i.e. 33,  accounted the number of item features, including its species, leaves/... morphological parameters etc.
+The number of columns, i.e. 46,  accounted the number of item features, including its species, leaves/... morphological parameters, as well auxiliary parameters, which are item identifier (ID) etc.

 Quantitative features were presented as a set of the following variables: ['L1p1l','L1p2l','W1p1l','W1p2l','L2p3l','L2p4l','W2p3l','W2p4l', 'S2p3l','S2p4l','Lkd','Wkd','OtnWLkd','Dvsh','Dosh','Lp','Dpl','Lns','Wns','Lvs','Wvs']